MarcoDesrouleaux/Azure-Virtual-Machines/README.md

 <img src="https://i.imgur.com/dPInbYP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 ### 2.3 Review & Create a Resource Group
-1. Once it starts validating the information to see if everything is clear, you will see "Validation Passed" in green across the screen.
+1. Once it starts validating the information to see if everything is clear, you will see "Validation Passed" on the left side of the screen.
 Then you can proceed to create the resource group.
 2. The Resource Group is now created.
 <table>
 <tr>